The Worst Party is Still a Party: On Love Actually

 Love Actually

 The thing about parties is that most of the time they’re bad.
-Most parties are terrible.
-Love Actually is a party, which you can tell because there are too many people in it and all of them are yelling at each other and everyone is doing something very stupid to try to get somebody else’s attention.
-You’ve been to a bad party, because it’s very difficult to make it to adulthood without going to a bad party, so you can remember what a bad party feels like, but just in case you’re having trouble remembering, I’ll remind you: It feels like Richard Curtis’s 2003 blockbuster Christmas movie Love Actually.
+It’s very difficult to make it to adulthood without going to a bad party, so you already know what a bad party is like, but just in case you don’t remember: It’s like Richard Curtis’s 2003 blockbuster Christmas movie Love Actually.